olavea/Lillian-and-Ola-Vea-com/content/blog/2023/08/11/index.md

 ---
-title: Saying "NO" is the first step Towards saying "yes", according to Robin Hood 💡
+title: Five Easy Steps Towards Making a Choice as a Dev-Rel-Pirate
 author: "@OlaHolstVea"
 date: 2023-08-11
 ---

+# Saying "NO" is the First Step Towards Saying "yes", According to Robin Hood 💡

 Making a choice is not always easy, but it's an important life-skill for a Dev-Rel-Pirate.
 And like every, skill the way to get better is deliberate practice.

+## Practice Making Choices With a Kid
 We watched my favourite Robin Hood movie yesterday.
 The Pirate Princess and me.
 And the way we found that movie is today's tip for a more skillful Dev-Rel-Life.

 (My favourite Robin Hood movie is Disney's animated Robin Hood from 1973.)[https://twitter.com/OlaHolstVea/status/1689885143538827264/photo/1]

-Five steps towards making a choice about _ _ _ _ _
+## Five Steps Towards Making a Choice About What Movie to Watch With a Kid

 1. I deleted all the movies from the wish list.
 (Inside Disney Plus)
 2. I asked the Pirate Princess to watch trailers and add 4 movies to the wish list.
 (The Pirate Princess loves trailers)